dib-lab/dammit/README.md

 ### Dependencies

-dammit! has three components.
+dammit has three components.
 The first, `dependencies`, checks whether you have the dependencies installed correctly and warns you if not.
 It is run with:

     dammit dependencies

 ### Databases

 Next is the `databases` command.
-By default, dammit! looks for databases in `$HOME/.dammit/databases` and will install there if missing.
-If you have some of the databases already, you can inform dammit! with the `--database-dir` flag.
+By default, dammit looks for databases in `$HOME/.dammit/databases` and will install there if missing.
+If you have some of the databases already, you can inform dammit with the `--database-dir` flag.
 So, to check for databases:

     dammit databases